-When Wilkins saw her, the girl was barefoot except for one sock and was dressed for Florida -- shorts, no coat -- not for trampling through the January cold of Kentucky.
-He got her on his couch and called 911, alerting authorities that a plane had gone down and there was at least one survivor.
+Sailor was barefoot except for one sock and was dressed for Florida -- shorts, no coat -- not for slogging through the January cold of Kentucky.
+Wilkins got her on his couch and called 911, alerting authorities that a plane had gone down and there was at least one survivor.

 FAA: Pilot reported engine problems

-The plane this girl was on had left the warm, sunny climes of Key West, Florida, earlier Friday, heading for Mount Vernon, Illinois -- a small city of about 15,000 people about 80 miles east of St. Louis.
+The plane Sailor was on had left the warm, sunny climes of Key West, Florida, earlier Friday, heading for Mount Vernon, Illinois, a city roughly 80 miles east of St. Louis.

 The twin-engine aircraft didn't make it, crashing in Lyon County, about 30 miles east of Paducah, and less than 10 miles from the airport.

-The grieving has already begun.
-Kentucky State Police identified the dead early Saturday as Marty Gutzler, 49, Kimberly Gutzler, 45, and 9-year-old Piper Gutzler -- a husband, wife and their daughter.
+Kentucky State Police identified the dead early Saturday as Marty Gutzler, 48; Kimberly Gutzler, 46; and 9-year-old Piper Gutzler -- a husband, wife and their daughter.
 Also killed was 14-year-old Sierra Wilder, the survivor's cousin.
 All were from Nashville, Illinois, a community of just over 3,000 people.

 Police: 'It's just really a miracle'

-How the youngest person on the plane managed to emerge alive also hit close to home for many like White, who has a 8-year-old girl of his own.
+How the youngest person on the plane managed to emerge alive also hit close to home for many like Trooper White, who has an 8-year-old girl of his own.

 \"When I saw ... what appeared to be a 7-year-old child that had walked through this dense forest and through some really tough terrain and some awfully poor conditions tonight and survived this,\" he said, \"it's just really a miracle.\"